nadhack/Xmas_Star2.0/Docs/docs/inuse/configurewled.md

 # Configuring WLED

-Look for the *WLED-AP* access point using your phone or laptop WiFi and connect to it.
+On the ESD bag containing the ESP32 module there is a label with the Access Point (AP) configured on this ESP32 module.
+Look for the *WLED-AP-xxxxxx* access point using your phone or laptop WiFi and connect to it.
+The screenshots below are from using a phone to configure the star.
 ![Setup](../img/wledsetup01.jpg)

-Click on *WLED-AP* to connect to it then click on *Sign in to the network* which takes you to the ESP32 WLED configuration.
+Click on the correct *WLED-AP-xxxxxx* to connect to it then click on *Sign in to the network* which takes you to the ESP32 WLED configuration.
+If a password is required then enter *wled1234*.
 ![Setup](../img/wledsetup02.jpg)

 Click on the *Config* button then the *WiFi Setup* button.